 Biomes / Ecosystems of Peru

-Peruvian Amazonia (La Selva), is the area between the eastern foothills of the Peruvian Andes and the rainforests of the Amazon Basin.
-It is here that the lower slopes of the western Andes merge with the heavily forested tropical lowlands.
+The region known as Peruvian Amazonia, or La Selva, lies between the eastern foothills of the Peruvian Andes and the Amazon Basin rainforests.
+It's a place where the lower slopes of the western Andes intermingle with the lush, dense tropical lowlands.

 Puna is a cold, high-elevation grassland region of the montane grasslands and shrublands biome.
 It is prevalent in the central Andes from northern Peru through western Bolivia into northern Chile and Argentina.
 Much of the region lies on the Altiplano Plateau.